drewm27/speakerrankings/portable/best-wifi.md

 title: Best Portable Bluetooth Speakers with Wifi
 comments: true
 cover-img: "/assets/img/branex.jpg"
-share-description: "Discover the top-recommended WiFi speakers.
-Expertly ranked for seamless multi-room streaming, sound quality, and value across smart home setups."
+share-description: "Expert rankings of 364 Bluetooth speakers with wifi.
+Detailed specs, sound samples & EQ settings.
+Budget to premium picks from $250."
 ---

 This page summarizes the best sounding portable Bluetooth speakers that have wifi out of the 364 ranked on this website.
-Last updated on 02/05/2026.
+Last updated on 02/06/2026.
 Note by limiting your search to only speakers with Wifi, you'll take a hit in sound quality generally.
 Keep in mind that bigger speakers have deeper bass, so always go as big as you can.
 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)

 See [this link for speakers that are the best for a specific use](/#top-recommended-speakers-by-attribute)